silenzio777/silenzio_robot_library/LINUX/README.md

   Tsx async abort:       Not affected
 ```
 ___________

+### dmesg

 Interactive command.
 You can see the plug and unplug USB device for example:
 ```
 sudo dmesg -wT
 ```